eNMS-automation/eNMS/docs/base/installation.rst

  export UNSEAL_VAULT_KEY2=key2
  etc

-You also have to tell eNMS the address of your database by setting the "ENMS_DATABASE_URL" environment variable.
+You also have to tell eNMS the address of your database by setting the "DATABASE_URL" environment variable.

 ::

- # set the ENMS_DATABASE_URL environment variable
+ # set the DATABASE_URL environment variable
- export ENMS_DATABASE_URL=database-address
+ export DATABASE_URL=database-address

 In case this environment variable is not set, eNMS will default to using a SQLite database.